cstub/python-project-template/README.md

 ## Create a Distribution Package

-To create a [distribution package](https://packaging.python.org/en/latest/tutorials/packaging-projects/) the `build` package must be added to `requirements/dev.in` file.
+To create a [distribution package](https://packaging.python.org/en/latest/tutorials/packaging-projects/) use the following command:

-Afterwards the `sdist` and `wheel` packages can be built using the following command:

 ```shell
 python -m build
 ```

+After the build process has finished the `sdist` and `wheel` packages are available in the `/dist` folder.